w-hat/ember-whatbars/README.md

 # Ember-whatbars

-This addon compiles templates into document fragments compatible with HTMLBars.
+This addon compiles templates into document fragments compatible with HTMLBars (Glimmer 1).
 The primary use case is to provide an Ember-enabled markup language to untrusted users.

 ## TL;DR Example